Press Release: April 30, 2020

 With the nation in lock down and couples spending a lot more time together than before, there has been a number of unwelcome side-effects.
 The National Domestic Abuse helpline has seen a 25% spike in calls, dating websites such as Illicit Encounters (which cater strictly for people wishing to cheat on their partners) have seen a huge increase of activity, with 74% of men citing ‘boredom’ as their reason for looking outside of their current relationships.

 As the interest in infidelity rises, it’s not surprising that the number of concerned people consulting Private Investigators to check on their partners has sky-rocketed.
-Brian Sladen, Senior Detective at Watkins Ward Group Investigations said, ‘Couples who are now spending all their time together have found that their partners’ flaws are becoming too big to ignore and are now looking elsewhere for intimacy.”
+Brian Sladen of Watkins Ward Group Investigations said, ‘Couples who are now spending all their time together have found that their partners' flaws are becoming too big to ignore and are now looking elsewhere for intimacy.”

 While the lock down itself is temporary, the damage caused to a great number of relationships in the UK is predicted to be permanent in a lot of cases.
-Brian concludes, “We’re anticipating a very large increase in the number of divorce cases, separations and affairs as the lock down measures are relaxed”
+Brian concludes “The team are also anticipating a massive increase in the number of divorce cases, separations and affairs as the lock down measures are relaxed”

 However, infidelity rates are thankfully not the only statistics on the rise.
 With a boom in the sales of pregnancy tests alongside a fall in the condom market, a lot of loving couples who have stuck together during this crisis will be returning to happier times, potentially accompanied by the pitter-patter of tiny feet.